eProsima/Discovery-Server/README.md

 	note that only the test matching the build (step 2) configuration would run.

-4. In order to run the example move to **[BUILD]**/install/discovery-server/examples/HelloWorldExampleDS/bin and run the executable.
-Previously a configuration bash file located within install folder must be run in order to fix suitable environmental values:
+4. To run the example navigate to directory **[BUILD]**/install/discovery-server/examples/HelloWorldExampleDS/bin.
+The configuration bash file located in the install folder must be first run in order to set the required environment variables:

 		[BUILD]/install/discovery-server/examples/C++/HelloWorldExampleDS/bin$ . ../../../../../local_setup.bash

-	in order to test the helloworld example three terminals setup with the above bash must be launch with different arguments:
+	in order to test the helloworld example open three terminals and run the above command.
+Then launch the application with different arguments:

 		[BUILD]/install/discovery-server/examples/HelloWorldExampleDS/bin$ ./HelloWorldExampleDS publisher
 		[BUILD]/install/discovery-server/examples/HelloWorldExampleDS/bin$ ./HelloWorldExampleDS subscriber